AzethMeron/VirtualDirectory/README.md

   def serialize(self, object): # serializes object into a binary string.
 Should include compression def deserialize(self, binary_string): # reads object back from binary string
 ```
 Example that works with pillow images can be seen below.
-Serialization is used when dataset loads all of the data into memory: by using ```PNG``` compression we can get much smaller size than by pickling the image and compressing it with ```zlib```.
+Serialization is used when dataset loads all of the data into memory: using ```PNG``` format we can achieve best lossless compression for images, significantly better than by pickling Pillow image and compressing it with ```zlib```.

 ```py
 import io